-The Company allocate 6% of each employee's monthly wages to the labor pension personal account at the Bureau of the Labor Insurance in accordance with the provisions of the Labor Pension Act.
-Under this defined contribution plan, the Company allocate the labor pension at a specific percentage to the Bureau of the Labor Insurance without additional legal or constructive obligations.
+The Company and the Group entity, Grand Tone Enterprise Co., Ltd., allocate 6% of each employee's monthly wages to the labor pension personal account at the Bureau of the Labor Insurance in accordance with the provisions of the Labor Pension Act.
+Under this defined contribution plan, the Company and Group entity, Grand Tone Enterprise Co., Ltd., allocate the labor pension at a specific percentage to the Bureau of the Labor Insurance without additional legal or constructive obligations.